Eco Explorers Summer Camps

 General registration opens April 1st at $360.00 per camper.

 5 scholarships are available for each session.
 Please fill out the scholarship application for consideration.
-CLOSED.
+Opens April 1st.

 Please note that camps are held at the Arboretum and require parent transportation to and from camp each day via Woody Mountain Rd.